 I can’t stress enough how important strong support is for cancer patients, and their caregivers too.

 Learn from my story

 When I’m not at CTCA for my checkups, I’m there to visit with new patients and share my story, lend an ear and offer my support.
 I participate in the CTCA Cancer FightersSM program, which is a support group for patients and caregivers.
-And I love being a part of the CTCA Patient Advisory Council and the Cancer Fighters Care Net.
+And I love being a part of the CTCA Patient Advisory Council and the Patient-to-Patient Network.
 It feeds my soul to be able to help others, and to see them get through it.

 I do everything I can now to raise awareness of colon cancer.
 I want you to know that people who are under the age of 40 can get colon cancer.
 If you have symptoms of colon cancer and if colon cancer runs in your family, please let your doctor know and get a colonoscopy.